databrary/design/top_level.md

 ### Blank consent forms

-Not the Databrary form, but forms used for grandfathered data can be included to show what a PI thought what level of sharing  their previous language permitted.
+Not the Databrary form, but forms used for grandfathered data can be included to show what level of sharing  previous language permitted.

 ## Other organization questions for PIs
 ***
-* What **study** or **studies** were derived from a dataset, if any?
+**What **study** or **studies** were derived from a dataset, if any?**

-* Were multiple studies created using this same dataset?
+**Were multiple studies created using this same dataset?**

-* Were complete sessions used in a study?
+**Were complete sessions used in a study?
 Or were sessions broken up into different studies?
 What were they broken up by?
 Task?
-Condition?
+Condition?**

-* Was a particular group or condition from this dataset used in one study?
+**Was a particular group or condition from this dataset used in a study?**

-* Is this a longitudinal data?
+**Is this a longitudinal data?**

 * Over what period of time was this data collected?
 * At what intervals?
 * Did the participant IDs stay the same?

 # Studies
 ***

-Studies represent papers, posters, publication or data that are going to be used for any sort of publication derived from a dataset or datasets.
+Studies represent papers, posters, publication or data that are going to be used for any sort of publication derived from a dataset or multiple datasets.
 If a PI ingests a publication (or, if there is no publication, a least a title and description) and a list of sessions from any dataset(s), Databrary can automatically create a study with minimal metadata.

 ***